 Dissemination

-The project results are shared with SPEN and SSEN-T as they carried out the previous work that led to this project and are invited to attend project update meetings.
+The project results were shared with SPEN and SSEN-T as they carried out the previous work that led to this project and were invited to attend project update meetings.
+At the conclusion of the work a knowledge share session was held with the team working on the SIF project “SF6 Whole Life Strategy” to inform their work and to ensure there was no duplication.

-A paper entitled “Multi-modal Machine Learning Prediction of Fleetwide Switchgear SF6 Escape from Historical Maintenance Records, Online Monitors and Domain Expertise” has been submitted for publication and presentation at the CIGRE Symposium in Quebec in September 2025.
-This is a joint paper with SPEN and SSEN-T.
+A paper entitled “Multi-modal Machine Learning Prediction of Fleetwide Switchgear SF6 Escape from Historical Maintenance Records, Online Monitors and Domain Expertise” was presented at the CIGRE Symposium in Quebec in September 2025.
+This was a joint paper with SPEN and SSEN-T.